Polymer/old-docs-site/1.0/docs/start/psk/create-a-page.md

 layout: default
 type: start
 shortname: Start
-title: Creating a new page
+title: Create a new page
 subtitle: Polymer Starter Kit
 ---

-## Creating a new page
+## Create a new page

 This Polymer Starter Kit tutorial teaches you how to: